-This year is the 100th anniversary of César Manrique’s birthday which is celebrated on the island with many (additional) exhibits and events.
-He was a local sculptor, architect, and activist, and his influences can be found all over Lanzarote and other Canary Islands.
+This year is the 100th anniversary of César Manrique’s birthday, which is celebrated on the island with many (additional) exhibits and events.
+He was a local sculptor, architect, and activist, and his influences can be found all over Lanzarote and the other Canary Islands.
 One of his last works – he died in a car accident in 1992 – was the design of the Canarian Pavilion of the World Expo that was held in Sevilla that year.

 His influence is apparent in various buildings, logos, sculptures, and various “wind toys” he designed.

 But also in the overall landscape of the island as Manrique lobbied fiercely for planning regulations that encourage the sustainable development of the tourism industry in Lanzarote.
 The César Manrique foundation continues his work, and the lack of high rise concrete hotels on the island is indeed refreshing.
 Those that are there are generally sticking to the use of traditional white and green colors in their exterior decoration to still blend in.